-Research within the Centre is currently organised around seven main areas or themes:
+Research within the Centre is currently organised around six main areas or themes:

 Work on the management of complex projects and collaboration is structured around the work of Dr Neil Alderman, Dr Stewart Johnstone and Dr Tyrone Pitsis.
 Issues of prime interest to the group include innovation, knowledge management and design processes in complex project settings.

 Led by Dr Savvas Papagiannidis and includes Dr Joanna Berry, this theme embraces research on E-business, E-commerce and Internet-related technologies with links to colleagues in Computing Science.
 Work in the group is focused on the dynamic interactions between the rapid development of Internet-related technologies and innovations in strategy, business models and organisational design.

 These cross-cutting themes have a wide-ranging salience across KITE.
 Research in this theme works closely with NiRES (a university institute with a focus on sustainability) to identify the conditions for producing environmentally sustainable and socially accepted innovations, through analysis of relevant policies, strategies and practices of diverse stakeholders and their role in technology development.
 Key work includes the work of Dr Joanna Berry with colleagues on creative industries, Dr Jane Gibbon on social accounting, Dr Stewart Johnstone with the work on management and people, Dr Simon Parry on green accounting practices in small businesses, Gu Pang on vehicle routing, inventory routing, distribution and transport management, reverse logistics and closed-loop supply chains, inventory management, optimisation, heuristics and meta-heuristics.
 Paul Richter on business regulation, Dr Panagiotis Piperopoulos on open innovation, Dr Hanna Bahemia is currently conducting several case studies in a manufacturing firm in the UK, Dr Robert Willison on information systems and deviance in organisations, Dr Tyrone Pitsis on design practices.